-Joan and Elizabeth receive $55,315.75 a year per person in Home Care Packages for their aged care.
+Joan and Elizabeth both have Level 4 Home Care Packages due to their cognitive decline, so they both receive $58,400.00 a year per person in Government Funding to help pay for their aged care.

 Under the Aged Care Act 1997, Elders and seniors with special needs who identify with or belong to one or more of the following groups receive priority access to Government Subsidised In Home Care: